Britain's Next Top Model series 6: Episode 12

-The girls did a commercial for Tourism Malaysia introducing Durian and fish spa.
+The top 4 contestants did a commercial for Tourism Malaysia introducing Durian and fish spa.
 The next day, they have their go-see challenge around Kuala Lumpur meeting three top Malaysian fashion designers.
-The girls shot this week's photo shoot in the heart of Bukit Cahaya, the shots will appear in a top high society magazine in Malaysia.
-Malaysian Fashion Designer Bernard Chandran joins panel this week, Elle announces that 3 girls will be walking in London Fashion Week 2010 in Bernard Chandran's design.
+The contestants shot this week's photo shoot in the heart of Bukit Cahaya, the shots will appear in a top high society magazine in Malaysia.
+Malaysian Fashion Designer Bernard Chandran joins panel this week, Elle announces that the top 3 will be walking in London Fashion Week 2010 in Bernard Chandran's design.